jonbobcar/docs/docs/semi-assembly/wiring/index.md

 10. Look at your machine from the back.
 You should see the two cables you pulled aside earlier.
 Take the connector with four wires and plug it into the port on the back side of the camera, as shown below.
   ![](images/plug-top-cam.JPG)

+    !!!
+Note
+        For this and the following steps, the wire connectors only fit in one direction.
+If you ever need to remove the connectors, make sure to unlatch them and pull from the connector -- not from the wires themselves -- to avoid damage.

 11. Take the remaining cable on the back side of the X gantry with only three wires and plug it into the top light, as shown below.
   ![](images/plug-top-light.JPG)

 12. On the front side of the X gantry, take the connector with four holes but only three wires and plug it into the limit switch PCB.
   ![](images/plug-z-limit.JPG)

-13. Take the connector with six holes and four wires and plug it into the Z motor.
+13. Take the **unlabeled** connector with six holes and four wires and plug it into the Z motor.
   ![](images/plug-z-motor.JPG)

 14. Grab two zip ties from the bag in your tool kit and fit them through the channels in the top side of the X gantry.